kelvinlockwood/policies/privacy/index.md

 When you email FCC with a question or to ask for help, we keep that correspondence, including your email address, so that we have a history of past correspondence to reference if you reach out in the future.

 We also store information you may volunteer, for example, written responses to surveys.
 If you agree to a customer interview, we may ask for your permission to record the conversation for future reference or use.
 We will only do so with your express consent.

+### Use of data

+FCC uses the collected data for various purposes; to run the club, to provide services for members, to maintain accurate and complete financial records, to fulfill its legal obligations in accordance with laws, to promote the club, to strengthen and grow the club, to communicate with you about news and activities, and to advocate for issues that are important to members.

 ## When we access or disclose your information